Backyard wrestling is an offshoot of Professional Wrestling

 - Love It or Hate It: Oh yes.

 - Old Shame: The Ascended Fanboys mentioned above are generally believed to regret their backyard experiences and try to discourage potential wrestlers-to-be from engaging in the practice.
+In particular, CM Punk's departure from backyard wrestling ended up stopping him and his brother from being on speaking terms.
+Many former backyard wrestlers go so far as to become trainers specifically to help stop other aspiring professional wrestlers from doing backyard stuff.

 - Playing with Fire: Inferno matches are very popular in backyard wrestling.